 Based on the conducted studies within ITU-R, CEPT is of the opinion that spectrum needed to fulfil airport surface network requirements can be met in the current allocation.
 Therefore, CEPT does not support any new AM(R)S allocation to cover this particular need.
 Furthermore, CEPT notes that there is currently little flexibility in the frequency band 5 091-5 150 MHz and that the previously identified need for aeronautical security system intended to operate in this band is no longer required.
 CEPT is therefore of the view that the radio regulatory provisions related to the aeronautical security system should be deleted.

-(note: need to undertake studies with respect to the existing AMS(R)S allocation)

 Background